 - Talk to your credit card providers about lowering interest rates.
 Many banks and credit card providers will work with you and lower your interest rate, just by picking up the phone and talking with them.
 If you know of other credit cards that are offering better rates and perks, be sure to do your homework before you call so that you have negotiating power.
 With so many credit card providers out there, there’s sure to be a better deal if your bank won’t cooperate, so speak confidently and be prepared to make a switch if they won’t help you out.

-- Try a spend-free week.
+- Curb overspending and try a no spending week.
 If you want a real challenge that will help you budget, try a no-spend week.
 This means cooking meals from food in your freezer or pantry, no eating out, and brown-bagging lunches.
 This also means no trips to the store for anything.
 If you and your family don’t think you’ll make it through an entire week, start with a weekend or one day when everyone is home and can focus on the challenge.
 This is not a lifestyle change but rather a way to become less dependent on spending money every day.

 - Take action to reduce monthly expenses.
 If you want to reduce monthly expenses, start with one bill at a time.
-For instance, you can focus on paying off a small department store bill like Kohl’s that you normally pay $25 a month to.
+For instance, you can focus on paying off a small department store bill like Kohl’s where you normally pay $25 a month.
 Or, shop for better car insurance rates to save hundreds a year.
 By starting with one bill at a time, you will be less overwhelmed and begin to make progress with your budget.

 - Find ways to make extra income.
 Once you have done as much as possible to curb overspending, you may want to find ways to make extra income.
 You can do this by changing your job or taking on a part-time job.
-If that’s not an option for you, then selling personal items through Craig’s List, eBay, or at a yard sale is always a great way to make extra income whenever you need it.
+If that’s not an option for you, then selling personal items through Facebook Marketplace, or at a yard sale is always a great way to make extra income whenever you need it.

 - Create an off-budget for family fun and entertaining.
 Creating an off-budget is something I like to do to ensure we always get a chance to go out during the month.
 One way to do this is to stick a small amount of cash aside each month in a sealed envelope.
 You can also save gift cards that you may get as gifts throughout the year and put them towards a fun night out.
 If you want to earn gift cards online, try out a shopping rewards site like My Points or Swagbucks.
 Both these sites allow you to earn credits to put towards restaurant and store gift cards.